nlujan/fignest/api-documentation.md

     "radius": (Number, optional) Radius of requested places in miles.
 Defaults to 1 },
   "users": (Array) ids (String) of users invited to event.
-The id of the event creator should come first in the array, "search" (String, optional) Additional search terms e.g. sushi, brunch, "limit": (Number, optional) Number of places considered for the solution to this event.
-Defaults to 5 }
+The id of the event creator should come first in the array, "search" (String, optional) Additional search terms e.g. "sushi", "brunch", "limit": (Number, optional) Number of places considered for the solution to this event.
+Defaults to 6, "createdAt": (Date) Creation date
+}
 ```